 - Employ secure coding practices to mitigate or minimize high-risk implementation-level vulnerabilities.

 - Use only secure development tools (libraries, frameworks, etc.).

 - Conduct language-specific, checklist-based code peer reviews to detect types of vulnerabilities that can’t be identified by automated security review tools.

-	Note: Application Security Verification Standard Project by OWASP, one of the most authoritative organizations in software security, provides a comprehensive list of secure coding practices and unit tests for developers.
+Note: At ScienceSoft, we are guided by Application Security Verification Standard Project by OWASP (one of the most authoritative organizations in software security) that provides a comprehensive list of secure coding practices and unit tests for developers.

-	ScienceSoft recommends: Introduce automated gathering of information about the target software.
-For example, we often add static application security testing (SAST) and dynamic application security testing (DAST) to CI/CD pipelines so that we could consistently scan each build according to the same scenario and detect the points in an application where attack may be introduced.
+Best practice: ScienceSoft opts for the automated gathering of information about target software.
+For example, we often add static application security testing (SAST) and dynamic application security testing (DAST) to CI/CD pipelines to scan each build according to the same scenario and detect where an attack on an app may be introduced.

-	Stage 4.
-Software deployment and support: Penetration testing, final security review, and an incident response plan
+Software deployment and support: penetration testing, final security review, and an incident response plan

-	- Conducting penetration testing of the software and its infrastructure (black-box, gray-box and white-box); fixing identified security issues and conducting regression testing.
-Note: If software development is built iteratively, these activities should be performed in every build.
+- Conducting penetration testing of software and its infrastructure (black box, gray box, and white box pentesting); fixing identified security issues and conducting regression testing.
+Note: When we develop software iteratively, these activities are performed in every build.